bmolnar91/workbook/module_oop.md

 #### Why is it important for keys in a map to have an immutable type?
 (Consider String for example.)

-If immutable, the object's _hashcode_ won't change and it allows caching the hashcode of different keys which makes the overall retrieval process very fast.
+If immutable, the object's **hashcode** won't change and it allows caching the hashcode of different keys which makes the overall retrieval process very fast.
-Also for mutable objects, the hashCode might be dependent on fields that could change, if this happens you won't be able to find the key (and its value) in the HashMap since `hashCode()` returns different value.
+Also for mutable objects, the hashcode might be dependent on fields that could change, if this happens you won't be able to find the key (and its value) in the HashMap since `hashCode()` returns different value.

 ### Other